 If you read the PR pundits this week, you could be forgiven for thinking that Lush is facing a comms crisis of epic proportions.
-They’re sharing the videos Lush has created with ‘disaster in the making’ comments.
-And for many brands, this would be truly uncomfortable
+People are sharing the videos Lush has created with ‘disaster in the making’ comments.
+And for many brands, this would be truly uncomfortable.

 Lush on a back foot?

-Lush may appear to some to be on the back foot, but its campaign is creating change, raising the issue, and PR folk across the country are knowingly tutting at their foolishness.
+Lush may appear to some to be on the back foot and PR folk across the country are knowingly tutting at their foolishness.

 How the whole thing will pan out remains to be seen, and sentiment analysis online will be confused and confusing because in amongst the negative comments about Lush comms are negative comments about the police and police response.